The Domination Game - Book cover

 “Thank you, Mr. Mills,” she said politely, taking her things and heading to the elevator.
 Her phone dinged, and she chuckled as she read the text she’d just gotten.

-The elevator doors opened, and she walked in, not answering his question.
-But once inside, she turned to face him.
+The elevator doors slid open, and she stepped inside without answering.
+Once inside, she turned to face him.
 “I do eat, Mr. Mills.
 Just not with clients.”

-“How about when you’re no longer working for me?” he said.
+“What about after you’re done working for me?” he asked.

-She pushed the button to shut the doors, not saying a word.
-But just as the doors were about to close, that smile that turned him the hell on slowly spread across her face.
+She pressed the button to close the doors, not uttering a word.
+But just as the doors were about to close, that smile—the one that drove him wild—slowly spread across her face.

-Hot damn!
-He knew he was going to be having fun tonight.
-He went over to Terry before he returned to his office.
+Well, damn!
+He knew tonight was going to be interesting.
+He made a quick stop at Terry’s desk before heading back to his office.

-“Make sure they give Ms. Black one of my personal business cards, the one with my home phone on it,” he told her, smiling.
+“Make sure Ms. Black gets one of my personal business cards—the one with my home number,” he instructed, a smile playing on his lips.

 Next chapter